 The White House has a total of six storeys, a two-storey basement, the Ground Floor, State Floor, Second Floor and Third Floor.
-There are 132 rooms, 35 bathrooms, and 6 levels in the White House.
+There are 132 rooms and 35 bathrooms in the White House.
 There are also 412 doors, 147 windows, 28 fireplaces, 8 staircases, and 3 elevators.